Turkey Global Business Entities Guide Turkey Limited Company - Limited Şirket (Ltd. Şti.)

 Is there a requirement to have non-executive directors?
 How are they appointed, dismissed and replaced?
 Do non-executive directors serve on a separate body (two-tier structure) or can a one-tier board (with executive and non-executives) be appointed, or is some alternate structure used?

-No, there is no requirement to have non-executive managers.
-In principle, non-executive managers are appointed, dismissed and replaced in the same manner as the executive managers.
-However, the AoI must allow delegation of management powers to executive directors and an internal directive must be issued as per Article 367 of the TCC in that respect.
+1 No, there is no requirement to have non-executive managers.
+In principle, non-executive managers are appointed, dismissed, and replaced in the same manner as the executive managers.
+However, the AoI must allow delegation of management powers to executive directors and an internal directive must be issued as per Article 367 of the TCC.
+The resolutions appointing the company’s representatives, and setting out their scope of authority are subject to the registration with the Commercial Registry.
+2 A one-tier board with executive and non-executive members can be formed.

 What is the title of the body of owners / shareholders / members, and what are the main tasks / responsibilities / powers of that body?